How to get around Portugal; the best and cheapest ways to travel the country.

 How to get around (or tour?:) by ferry.

-Everyone has an idea that you can use a ferry, if you are planning to travel between mainland Portugal and Madeira, or Azores Islands.
-And yes, you can and you should, and they are operated by Transtejo and Soflusa.
+Most people have an idea that you can use a ferry, if you are planning to travel between mainland Portugal and Madeira, or between Azores Islands.
+And yes, you can and you should take a ferry, and they are operated by Transtejo and Soflusa.

 Tickets can be purchased online or at their terminals in Porto Santo, Faro, and Lisbon.